kleinpanic/ZenithLock/README.md

 ## Project Overview

-*KleinCrypto Suite* is a command‑line tool that allows the user to encrypt, decrypt, and generate keys for a variety of cryptographic algorithms.
+*ZenithLock* is a command‑line tool that allows the user to encrypt, decrypt, and generate keys for a variety of cryptographic algorithms.
 The tool is modular in design—each algorithm is implemented in its own module, with a common interface to ease integration.
 The goal is to eventually support nearly every algorithm listed in the [Wikipedia Cryptographic Algorithms category](https://en.wikipedia.org/wiki/Category:Cryptographic_algorithms).

 ---